-Four assignments will be scheduled during the term.
+Three assignments will be scheduled during the term.
 Assignments are to be done individually.
-Each assignment will be posted on the OWL Brightspace course website on specified weeks.
+Each assignment will be posted on the OWL course website on specified weeks.
+The tutorial for working on the assignments will be on Wednesdays (11:30AM-12:30PM).
 You should review the assignment before the tutorial and may only ask for assistance on a question you have attempted.